 Only attend professionally organised events

 Many older people do enjoy getting out and joining in the celebrations.
-If you find this is the case, it’s important to attend events that are professionally organsied and managed, with proper safety measures in place.
+If you find this is the case, it’s important to attend events that are professionally organised and managed, with proper safety measures in place.
 While it may be tempting to visit a friend or neighbour who is putting on their own display in the garden, it’s much more difficult to stay a safe distance away from the fireworks and falling debris.

 Wrapping up warm in enough layers of clothing is important too, as you’ll likely be standing outside for a while.
-Taking a flask of something warm to drink can help, but avoid caffeinated drinks like tea or coffee – instead try something soothing such as soup, hot cocoa, or herbal tea.
+Taking a flask of something hot to drink can help, but avoid caffeinated drinks like tea or coffee – instead try something soothing such as soup, hot cocoa, or herbal tea.

 We’ve shared our advice to help older adults stay healthy and well as the weather starts to get cooler, and the days get shorter.